yihui/r-shippable/README.md

 - subversion: for checking out and updating R source from SVN

 The development version of R is built in the directory `../r-source`, and installed to `~/r-devel`.
-An alias `Rd` is made to `~/r-devel/bin/R` (note when you are in another project, you have to make this alias again and use `shopt -s expand_aliases`), so we can use `Rd CMD build`/`check` to build/check packages against the development version of R. When we need the latest version of R, just hit the button :arrow_forward: on the build page in the Shippable project, and R-devel will be re-built.
+A symlink `/usr/bin/Rd` is made for `~/r-devel/bin/R`, so we can use `Rd CMD build`/`check` to build/check packages against the development version of R. When we need the latest version of R, just hit the button :arrow_forward: on the build page in the Shippable project, and R-devel will be re-built.
 Because we used `svn co` and `svn up`, we do not need to check out the full source (only incremental changes).
 Because Shippable does not delete the `r-source` directory, the next build of R-devel should be much faster than the first time (thanks to `make`), unless tremendous changes have been made in the R source.
 Moreover, `svn status -u` is analyzed to see if it is really necessary to rebuild R-devel: when no new commits were made to the SVN repo, the build step will be skipped.

 I have a few custom setting for myself in this repo, which you may not need or may want to change if you fork this repo: